 City Council member Jim Graham pleaded for beds too.
 He repeated his request that empty beds in the District’s family shelter be opened up to homeless men, women and children immediately.

-At the time of the Oct 10 hearing held to discuss the District’s 2012-2013 winter plan for the homeless, 149 families were housed at the city’s family shelter, located at the former DC General Hospital.
+At the time of the Oct.
+10 hearing held to discuss the District’s 2012- 2013 winter plan for the homeless, 149 families were housed at the city’s family shelter, located at the former DC General Hospital.
 But another 118 rooms designated for overflow use were standing vacant.
-The overflow rooms, which cost $500,000 a month to operate, were being reserved for freezing weather, when the city is required by law to shelter the homeless.
+It costs $500,000 a month to operate all 118 overflow rooms.
+They are currently held in reserve for freezing weather, when the city is required by law to shelter the homeless.